K1ng-Ph1sh3r/K1ng-Ph1sh3r/README.md

 ## Welcome to my profile 👋
-My name is Loris, I am a French IT Security guy, and on my spare time, I do some Infographics, documentations, procedures and sometimes some scripting on several subjects that I consider as important.
+My name is Loris, I am a French IT Security guy.

+I work on different kind of projects :
+- Python scripting (mainly for automation purposes)
+- Security Awareness material (Infographics, Tutorials and procedures)
+- Some other things I don't know yet.

 Certified KingPhisher :D